 - Nutrition Before Pregnancy

-You need about 300 extra calories a day to maintain a healthy pregnancy.
-These calories should come from a balanced diet of protein, fruits, vegetables, and whole grains.
+You need about 300 extra calories a day after the first trimester to maintain a healthy pregnancy.
+These calories should come from a balanced diet of protein, fruits, vegetables, and whole-grains.

 - Online Resources - High-Risk Pregnancy

 List of online resources to find additional information on high-risk pregnancies

 A "birth defect" is a health problem or physical change that is present in a baby at the time he/she is born.

 - Overview of Multiple Pregnancy